The anonymization problem in social networks: Preliminaries

-Nodes in a network play different roles, with some nodes being in a more central position than others.
-Various centrality measures have been introduced, which can be used to rank nodes~\cite{saxena2020centrality}.
-A commonly used measure is betweenness centrality~\cite{tian2018betweenness}, which assigns a centrality score to each node based on the fraction of shortest paths that pass through this node, as denoted in Equation~\ref{eq:between}.
-Here $\sigma(s, t)$ equals the number of shortest paths from node $s$ to node $t$, and $\sigma(s, t|v)$ the number of such paths that pass through node $v$.
+Networks often contain communities, groups of nodes more densely connected internally than with the rest of the network.
+Community detection algorithms~\cite{traag2019louvain} assign nodes to communities by favoring intra-community connections and limiting inter-community connections.
+Some nodes in a network may have more central positions than others.
+Centrality measures can be used to rank nodes based on their position in the network~\cite{barabasi2016network}.
+The commonly used measure of betweenness centrality assigns a centrality score based on the fraction of shortest paths that pass through the node.